aere69/sqlguides/MongoDB/users/README.md

 - The Schema represents the properties expected inside the Model.
 - From a model we will create instances of the schema.

+  Mongoose **Models** are created to correspond to a collection of records inside the Database.
+  If what we are adding is not represented by a standalone collection, then only create a schema for it and add it to a current model.
+(Subdocuments).

 User Model -> Schema -> Name

 ```sh